 Members of the House of Representatives can put forward a case for impeachment when a president appears guilty of treason, bribery, or high crimes and misdemeanors.

-As you will see from the process below, this requires a good case and a lot of evidence to progress to a trial.
+As you will see from the process below, this requires a good case and much evidence to progress to a trial.
 In some cases, as with the Trump cases, there will be more than one case presented.
-This is a chance for representatives to bring forward everything they have against the president for a greater impeachment chance.
+This is a chance for representatives to bring forward everything against the president for a greater impeachment chance.

 What is a high crime?

 One of the obstacles here is the idea of “high crimes and misdemeanors.”
-This term originates from the constitution but, like many aspects of that document, is open to interpretation.
+This term originates from the constitution but is open to interpretation like many aspects of that document.
 At its core, a high crime is an abuse of power.

 In 1788 Alexander Hamilton spoke of “offenses that proceed from the misconduct of public men,” adding that they must be political in nature as they “relate chiefly to injuries done immediately to the society itself.”

-Therefore, we are looking at misconduct that isn’t befitting of the position of president, which could have a damaging effect on the nation or others.
+Therefore, we are looking at misconduct that isn’t befitting the president’s position, which could have a damaging effect on the nation or others.
 For example, the Trump case centered around dealings with Ukraine.
 An argument here would be that this sort of political bargaining could affect the election and put Ukrainian citizens at risk due to the reduced funding.

 The questionable definition of high crimes and misdemeanors also led to some debate over the Bill Clinton case.
 Clinton was impeached on purgery charges, and the crux of the matter was an extra-marital affair.
 Is this a high crime or low crime?
 Also, did the lie or the affair cause injury to society itself?